 Along with many other campus organizations, the Civil Rights Committee pressured President Coffey to make a public statement on whether the University of Minnesota supported segregated housing.
 Its members would not back down from demanding the statement, and no member of the Coffey administration responded to the demand.

-These activists built alliances with multiple student groups on campus, collected 1,200 signatures on a petition opposing segregation, organized rallies, and demanded that all student political parties with candidates running for election to the All-University Council take a stand on segregated housing.
+These activists built alliances with multiple student groups on campus, collected 1,200 signatures on a petition opposing segregation, organized rallies, and demanded that all student political parties with candidates running for election to the All-University Council publicly take a stand for or against segregated housing.
 The majority of the All-University Council voted to clarify the housing policy but rejected supporting integration.

 A “Committee of Six” emerged to support the student activists that included representatives of the NAACP chapters in Minneapolis and St. Paul, the Women’s International League for Peace and Freedom, Minnesota Branch, and the American Federation of Teachers Local 44.

 The Civil Rights Committee organized an April protest at Coffman Union where over 100 people rallied and heard from Garland Kyle and Cecil Newman, editor of the African American newspapers Spokesman and St. Paul Recorder.
 The Minneapolis Spokesman offered the fullest account of the event.